What is a deputyship order?

 12 April 2019

-A Deputyship Order does perform a very similar function to a Lasting Power of Attorney (LPA), in that it grants a named person with legal authority to manage another person's affairs.
-As with LPAs, there are two types of Deputyship Order available; one that covers health and welfare and another that covers property and financial affairs.
+A deputyship order grants a named person with legal authority to manage another person's affairs.
+There are two types of deputyship order available; one for health and welfare and one for property and financial affairs.

-For more information and a full breakdown of each of the associated costs for LPAs and Deputyship Orders, see our article The True Expense of Not Having a Lasting Power of Attorney.
+For more information and a full breakdown of each of the associated costs, see our article the true expense of not having an LPA.

-With a Deputyship Order, the decision is taken out of the hands of the individual in question.
-Anyone can make an application for a Deputyship Order and it is then up to the Court to decide who to appoint.
+With a deputyship order, the decision of who to appoint is taken out of the hands of the individual in question.
+Anyone can make an application for a deputyship order and it is then up to the court to decide who to appoint.